-BioHorizons implants were selected for this case due to the increased bone to implant contact (BIC) made possible by the parallel design and reverse buttress threads.
-This was an important factor given the poor bone quality (D4), which was assessed by evaluating the Hounsfield units or on the CAT scan prior to the first surgery (Figure 15).
+BioHorizons' implants were selected for this case due to the increased boneto-implant contact made possible by the parallel design and reverse buttress threads.
+This was an important factor given the poor bone quality (D4), which was assessed by evaluating the Hounsfield units on the CAT scan prior to the first surgery (Fig. 15).